S4-Hosting/S4-Open-Source-We-Use/README.md

 #### Boxbilling - https://github.com/boxbilling/boxbilling
 We don't actually use any of the usual billing/automation solutions, i.e. WHMS, Blesta.
 Instead we use our own solution that works for us but quite honestly could be better and that we are spending a lot of time improving.
 If there was a reliable, secure open source altherantive that we could use to build on then that would be wonderful, but right now there isn't.

 What there is, is boxbilling, a project that seemed viable and showed a lot of promise about 6 years ago but then seemed to have died.
-It was finally been updated to PHP 7 from 5.6 a few months ago and maybe there is hope that something can rise from it.
+It was finally been updated to PHP 7 from 5.6 a litle while ago and development right now seems to be picking up pace and interest.
 We wouldn't consider using it for production right now, but we are glad it's still vaguely alive.